HurricanKai/Blacksmith/README.md

      - [Ingored if DISABLED_COOLDOWN = true]
  - START_REFORGE_MESSAGE = Message to Display on Starting Reforge
  - SUCCESS_MESSAGE = Message to Display on Succes
  - DROP_ITEM = If true, Drops the Item.
-Else, Gives to Player. !!
-NOT USING /GIVE IT REPLACES THE CURRENT MAIN HAND!
+Else, Gives to Player.
+ - ENABLE_INSTANT = if true, enables shift + rightclick for instant buying